 Disclosure: I’ve been given a copy of the Every Star Is Different materials to review.
 My opinions are honest and my own.
 This post contains affiliate links (at no cost to you).

 I’ve loved all the materials I’ve used from Every Star Is Different.
-The Montessori Word Study Activities Bundle is a great addition to any Montessori classroom or homeschool program.
-It’s 50% off ($29.99 with no coupon code needed) as the Deal of the Week March 21-27, 2021!
+The Montessori Word Study printables are great additions to any Montessori classroom or homeschool program.
+You can get the individual printable packs by going through this link.